-Our budget proposal has two major items: First, there are "subject payments".
-Since experimental economics is not yet well-established in Central Europe - in fact, to the best of our knowledge CERGE-El is the only institution in Central Europe that has a dedicated experimental laboratory - a few words on this item.
+The major item of our grant is ear-marked for "subjects payments"; since experimental economics is not all well-established in the Czech Republic, a few concluding words on this item.
 In contrast to most psychologists, all experimental economists use such payments.
-This is a well-established and strictly enforced convention in experimental economics (e.g., Davis & Holt 1993; Kagel & Roth 1995; see also Hertwig & Ortmann 2001, 2001a, and the various comments on our target article) that cannot be violated if one wants to get one's work published.
+This is a well-established and strictly enforced convention in experimental economics (e.g., Davis & Holt 1993; Kagel & Roth 1995; see also Hertwig & Ortmann 2001, 2001a, and the various comments on our target article) that can not be violated if one wants to get one's work published.
 It also is a practice with a good rationale.
 Imagine the participants in an experimental bribery game (e.g., Abbink et al. 2002) that have to make decisions only hypothetically.
 Clearly, when nothing is at stake, the participants are likely to have very different incentives to bribe or accept bribes.
-In short, one cannot do experimental work in economics without subject payments.
+In short, one can not do experimental work in economics without subject payments.

-The second major budgetitem is an equipment request for two laptop computers.
-As part of a generous grant by Bank Austria, CERGE-El established in the Spring of 2001 a mobile experimental laboratory.
-The laboratory -- to the best of our knowledge the first mobile laboratory in the world -- can be used for conducting computerized experiments with up to 14 participants.
-By bringing the lab to our participants rather than participants to the lab, we have access to subject pools that are otherwise difficult to reach.
-The current configuration allows us to implement real-time interaction between participants, record their actions, process databases and the like.
-Software platforms used for experimental designs vary from specialized software packages to a wide range of programming languages including web-based script languages such as Perl or ASP.
+We note in closing that, as part of a generous grant by Bank Austria, CERGE-EI established in the Spring of 2001a mobile experimental laboratory.
+The Laboratory - to the best of our knowledge the first mobile laboratory in the world - can be used for conducting computerized experiments with up to 14 participants.
+Its mobility allows us, by bringing the lab to our participants rather than participants to the lab, to access subject pools that are otherwise difficult to reach.
+The current configuration allows us to implement real-time interaction between participants, recording of their actions, processing of databases, etc. Software platforms used for experimental designs vary from specialized software packages to a wide range of programming languages including web-based script languages such as Perl or ASP.
 The latter allows us to use Web-browsers (Internet Explorer or Netscape Navigator) as the experimental environment.
-More details are available at http://195.113.12.52/ortmann/BA-PEL.htm.
-For some of the experiments that we intend to do (e.g., the ones based on Falk & Fischbacher 2002), it would be more efficient to be able to conduct experiments with up to 16 participants.4 We therefore ask for funds to purchase two laptop computers comparable to the ones that we already have to increase our lab size.
+More details are available at http://195.113.12.52/ortmann/BA-PEL.htm